HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

         ]
     }

-The steps to reconstruct a subgraph from the tables in a TDR *dataset* are as follows:
+The steps to reconstruct a subgraph from the tables in a TDR *dataset* are as
+follows:

-#.
-Given a ``links_id`` (the UUID of a subgraph) and
-   ``version``, fetch the row with that ``links_id`` and ``version`` from the ``links`` table.
+1. Given a ``links_id`` (the UUID of a subgraph) and ``version``, fetch the row with that ``links_id`` and ``version`` from the ``links`` table.

-#.
-Read that row's ``content`` column and iterate over the items
-   of the ``links`` property (a list) of the JSON document in ``content``.
+2. Read that row's ``content`` column and iterate over the items of the ``links`` property (a list) of the JSON document in ``content``.

     For each item aka link,

-   #. read the ``process`` property, and extract the schema type
-      from the ``process_type`` property and the process UUID from the ``process_id``.
+    i.  read the ``process`` property, and extract the schema type from the ``process_type`` property and the process UUID from the ``process_id``.
 Query the TDR table that corresponds to the schema type and fetch all rows where ``{schema_type}_id`` equals the process UUID.
 Pick the row with the highest version.

-   #. read the ``inputs``, ``outputs`` and
-      ``protocols`` properties (they're all lists).
-For each input, output and protocol,
+    ii. read the ``inputs``, ``outputs`` and ``protocols`` properties (they're all lists).

-      #. extract the schema type and entity ID.
-Query the TDR table that
-         corresponds to the schema type and fetch all rows where ``{schema_type}_id`` equals the entity ID.
+        For each input, output and protocol, extract the schema type and entity ID.
+Query the TDR table that corresponds to the schema type and fetch all rows where ``{schema_type}_id`` equals the entity ID.
 Pick the row with the highest version.

 The steps to reconstruct a graph from a TDR *snapshot* are the same, except that there is only one row per entity UUID (only one version of that entity) and only one row per ``links_id`` (only one version of that subgraph).
 The reconstruction should fail if multiple versions are found.

 Subgraph stitching
 ~~~~~~~~~~~~~~~~~~

-|nn| One architectural point of contention in DCP/1 was the fact that
+|nn| One architectural point of contention in DCP/1 was the fact that analysis
-analysis bundles included all the meta(data) from the input bundle.
-This
+bundles included all the meta(data) from the input bundle.
+This redundancy was
-redundancy was one of the reasons the design of the metadata update
+one of the reasons the design of the metadata update mechanism became so
-mechanism became so complicated and was never finished. |ne|
+complicated and was never finished. |ne|

-When Azul indexes an analysis subgraph it needs to associate the
+When Azul indexes an analysis subgraph it needs to associate the analysis
-analysis files in that subgraph with the properties of the biomaterial
+files in that subgraph with the properties of the biomaterial metadata
-metadata entities in the subgraph that contains the input sequence
+entities in the subgraph that contains the input sequence files.
+Without this,
-files.
-Without this, the analysis files wouldn't be discoverable in the
-Data Browser by, say, the species, a property of the
+the analysis files wouldn't be discoverable in the Data Browser by, say, the
-``donor_organism`` entity, or the assay, a property of the
+species, a property of the ``donor_organism`` entity, or the assay, a property
-``library_preparation_protocol`` entity.
+of the ``library_preparation_protocol`` entity.

-Azul looks for dangling edges in an analysis subgraph, that is, entities
+Azul looks for dangling edges in an analysis subgraph, that is, entities that
-that occur as an input to an analysis process but that are not contained
+occur as an input to an analysis process but that are not contained in the
-in the analysis subgraph.
-For each dangling edge, Azul queries the
+analysis subgraph.
+For each dangling edge, Azul queries the ``links`` table
-``links`` table for subgraphs containing processes that have these
+for subgraphs containing processes that have these entities as outputs.
+It
-entities as outputs.
-It loads all matching subgraphs, connects them to
+loads all matching subgraphs, connects them to the analysis subgraph and
-the analysis subgraph and repeats the process until no more dangling
+repeats the process until no more dangling edges exist.
+Azul then indexes the
-edges exist.
-Azul then indexes the resulting stitched subgraph as it
-would any other subgraph.
+resulting stitched subgraph as it would any other subgraph.

 |nn| To summarize, Azul dynamically builds a self-contained subgraph that
 resembles the DCP/2 analysis bundle, but without needing to redundantly
-persist the result, thereby eliminating a complicating factor for
+persist the result, thereby eliminating a complicating factor for metadata
-metadata updates.
-The downside is that consumers of the raw metadata in
+updates.
+The downside is that consumers of the raw metadata in TDR would also
-TDR would also have to stitch subgraphs in order to get a complete,
+have to stitch subgraphs in order to get a complete, self-contained analysis
-self-contained analysis subgraph.
-One mitigation would be for Azul to
+subgraph.
+One mitigation would be for Azul to store the all subgraphs
-store the all subgraphs (stitched analysis subgraphs as well as primary
+(stitched analysis subgraphs as well as primary subgraphs) verbatim in its own
-subgraphs) verbatim in its own index and expose them for access via its
+index and expose them for access via its REST API.
+This would eliminate not
-REST API.
-This would eliminate not only the need for consumers to stitch
+only the need for consumers to stitch subgraphs, but also the need to learn
-subgraphs, but also the need to learn BigQuery and the TDR schema. |ne|
+BigQuery and the TDR schema. |ne|

 Supplementary files
 -------------------

 … in DCP/1 were not linked as part of ``links.json``.
-Their mere presence
+Their mere presence in a
-in a bundle associated them with the project.
-There are no bundles in
+bundle associated them with the project.
+There are no bundles in DCP/2 so, the
-DCP/2 so, the schema for ``links.json`` has been refactored to
-accommodate a new type of ``supplementary_file_link``, in
+schema for ``links.json`` has been refactored to accommodate a new type of
-addition to the existing ``process_link``.
-This new type of link
+``supplementary_file_link``, in addition to the existing ``process_link``.
-is used to associate an entity (currently only those of type
+This new type of link is used to associate an entity (currently only those of
-`project`_) with a `supplementary_file`_.
+type `project`_) with a `supplementary_file`_.
+The DSS adapter scans each
-The DSS adapter scans each bundle for supplementary files and adds links
-to ``link.json`` accordingly.
+bundle for supplementary files and adds links to ``link.json`` accordingly.

 .. _project: https://github.com/HumanCellAtlas/metadata-schema/blob/master/json_schema/type/project/project.json

 .. _supplementary_file: https://github.com/HumanCellAtlas/metadata-schema/blob/master/json_schema/type/file/supplementary_file.json

 Generic file metadata
 ---------------------

-The bundle manifest entries in the DCP/1 datastore (DSS) contain certain
+The bundle manifest entries in the DCP/1 datastore (DSS) contain certain data
-data file properties that aren't captured anywhere else.
-Because of the
+file properties that aren't captured anywhere else.
+Because of the absence of
-absence of bundles in DCP/2, these properties are instead stored in a
+bundles in DCP/2, these properties are instead stored in a *file descriptor*,
-*file descriptor*, as defined by the `file_descriptor.json`_
-schema in the ``system`` directory of the metadata-schema repository.
+as defined by the `file_descriptor.json`_ schema in the ``system`` directory
-The DSS adapter and EBI Ingest Exporter adapter create a file descriptor
+of the metadata-schema repository.
+The DSS adapter and EBI Ingest Exporter
-for each data file in a staging area.
-These file descriptors are objects
+adapter create a file descriptor for each data file in a staging area.
+These
-underneath the ``descriptors`` directory of the staging area.
+file descriptors are objects underneath the ``descriptors`` directory of the
+staging area.

 .. _file_descriptor.json: https://github.com/HumanCellAtlas/metadata-schema/blob/master/json_schema/system/file_descriptor.json

-TDR stores the descriptor verbatim in the ``descriptor`` column
+TDR stores the descriptor verbatim in the ``descriptor`` column of each
-of each ``…_file`` table in the TDR dataset.
+``…_file`` table in the TDR dataset.

 An example file descriptor follows below::